Joel is a history-loving hobo who travels, usually on foot, across the United States. He is always homeward bound but never quite there yet.

 Build Your Own Compass

-The easiest way to tell north from south, is with a compass--But, you don’t have one!
-And so, here’s a simple way or to to make one.
+The easiest way to tell north from south is with a compass.
+But since you're reading this, you obviously don’t have one!
+So here’s a simple way to make one.
 You will need, a bowl of water, or even a puddle of water, a leaf or a piece of paper, and a sewing needle or similar piece of metal that can be magnetized.

 Magnetizing the Needle

-First let's start with the needle or thin piece of metal itself.
-You can magnetize it one of one of three different ways.
+First, let's start with the needle or thin piece of metal itself.
+You can magnetize it one of three different ways.
 The easiest way (but not likely) is to whip out your magnet and touch the positive end of the piece of metal and the negative end to the other; your needle or small piece of metal will now be magnetized.

 The second way of magnetizing your needle is with a battery (preferably a 9V).
-To magnetize the needle, press one of the needle against one of the terminals and then using a small piece of wire on the other terminal, touch the other end of the needle; it will now be magnetized.
+To magnetize the needle, press one of the needles against one of the terminals, and then using a small piece of wire on the other terminal, touch the other end of the needle; it will now be magnetized.

 The third way, if you don’t have a magnet or a battery, is by taking a small scrap of clothing and rubbing quickly it on your needle or thin piece of metal from one end to the other about 100 times.
 Your needle will now be magnetized.